musteka-la/mustekala/docs/architecture.md

 a number of caveats, namely, the chance of finding a synchronized one willing to accept this light client connection.

-  * Also.
-As the synchronization process consist on processing the transactions indicated on each block, in order to be able to update the stored stated, the user finds herself constantly with a high usage of resources.
+  * Also, as the synchronization process consists on processing the transactions indicated on each block; In order to be able to update the stored stated, the user finds herself constantly with a high usage of resources.
 Making this process expensive for consumer grade devices.

 * The option, so far, is to rely on third party services, offering an RPC gateway to their synchronized nodes.
-Besides the situation of centralization it is desided to avoid, we find that the offered RPC methods only restricts to a subset of the data. i.e. You can't just ask for a complete traversal of the state trie at the second children of the block B.
+Besides the situation of centralization it is desided to avoid, we find that the offered RPC methods only restricts to a subset of the data. i.e. You can't, for example, just ask for a complete traversal of the state trie at the second children of the block B.

 * Leaving aside for a moment the concrete issue of having the ability and availability of certain subset of data or another from any point of the network